 Developer is a strength where you are talented in recognizing and cultivating the potential in others.
 According to a book written on CliftonStrengths for Students, it is often that the potential of others may be all that you see in them.
 It also talks about how you see that no one ever is a complete expert on a given topic.
 Developers can help people achieve their full potential through the clear picture they have of the other person’s potential.
 Developers are always trying to help others find success in whatever they are trying to achieve.

-Developers also can spot signs of small improvement and derive satisfaction in these improvements.
-You thrive on seeing people go through even slight changes and knowing that you were a part of getting them where they are today.
-You know that the potential for greatness is there and you want to be the person who pulls all of it out of them and help them see the potential that they might not even know is there.
+Developers can also spot signs of small improvement and derive satisfaction in these improvements.
+You thrive on seeing people go through even slight changes and knowing you were a part of getting them where they are today.
+You know the potential for greatness is there and you want to be the person who pulls all of it out of them and help them see the potential that they might not even know is there.

 This also helps to explain the personal goal I have always wanted to achieve of having a positive effect on everyone I meet and hopefully to make a difference in people’s lives for the better.
-As a developer I do find that I am the person who is always looking for potential in people and I get very frustrated and almost angry when someone puts another person down saying that they will never be able to do a certain task or that they will just never understand a certain topic.
+As a developer, I do find I am the person who is always looking for potential in people and I get very frustrated and almost angry when someone puts another person down saying that they will never be able to do a certain task or that they will just never understand a certain topic.
 This is the Developer showing through in full colors because I do see the potential in others and just do not understand how other people can’t see it.